ModHiFi: Identifying High Fidelity predictive components for Model Modification: Modifying Model Behavior using HiFi Sets

 \section{Modifying Model Behavior using HiFi Sets}

-We now propose \textsf{ModHiFi}, a unified algorithmic framework for model modification using only distributional access.
-We apply this framework to two distinct tasks: structured pruning \textsf{(ModHiFi-P)} and classwise unlearning \textsf{(ModHiFi-U)}.
-The central idea is to identify high-fidelity (\textsc{HiFi}) components and then modify them in a targeted manner using a unified algorithmic procedure, \cref{alg:editx}.
+We now propose \textsc{ModHiFi}, a unified algorithmic framework for model modification using only distributional access.
+We apply this framework to two distinct tasks: structured pruning \textsc{(ModHiFi-P)} and classwise unlearning \textsc{(ModHiFi-U)}.
+The central idea is to identify high-fidelity (\textsc{HiFi}) components and then modify them in a targeted manner using a unified algorithmic procedure, as shown in \cref{alg:editx}.
 The two tasks operate as duals: pruning \emph{retains} the high-fidelity components necessary for general performance, while unlearning \emph{removes} the high-fidelity components most discriminative for a specific target class.
-Additional details including complexity and implementation specifics are provided in \cref{app:algo}.
+Additional details, including complexity and implementation specifics, are provided in \cref{app:algo}.

-\paragraph{Structured Pruning} In structured pruning, the objective is to remove entire input channels (or features) that contribute minimally to the model's predictive performance.
+\paragraph{Structured Pruning} To address \cref{eq:sp}, where the objective is to remove entire input channels (or features) that contribute minimally to the model's predictive performance.
 In convolutional architectures, we identify and remove input channels across all layers that do not appear in the \textsc{HiFi} sets of any output channel of the residual-coupled layers.
 For CNNs, pruning is applied to the input channels of convolutional layers.
 For LLMs, we target the input features of the MLP down-projection matrices (\(W^D\)).
 After pruning, we compute the optimal compensation term \(\delta^\star\) (derived in \cref{lemma:FSComp}) using the remaining weights.
 This step restores the fidelity of the layer output without requiring gradient-based fine-tuning.

-\paragraph{Class Unlearning} For unlearning, the goal is to erase the influence of a specific \emph{forget class}.
+\paragraph{Class Unlearning} The goal of \cref{eq:unlearn} is to erase the influence of a specific \emph{forget class}.
 To perform unlearning, we first compute \textsc{HiFi} sets using only samples from the class we wish to forget.
 The components in these sets are then zeroed out, effectively erasing the influence of that class.
-This causes the model’s predictive performance on the forgotten class to degrade without significantly impacting other classes.
+This causes the model's predictive performance on the forgotten class to degrade, without significantly impacting the performance of other classes.